How we combine cutting-edge 21st century technology with established 19th century physics principles

 F = resultant force

-As water contains charge carriers, the above-mentioned principle can be exploited by our flow meter technology.
+As water contains charge carriers, the above-mentioned principle can be exploited by our velocity meter technology.

 All of our probes contain a coil which creates a magnetic field of a fixed strength.